openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Logic

 Logic is the mental attribute of deductive reasoning and problem solving.
-Characters who are skilled in logic might be riddle masters, expert programmers, military geniuses, uncanny sleuths, or ingenious trap smiths.
-The GM will call for a logic roll when you attempt to decipher a mystery, predict an opponent's behavior, or devise a foolproof plan.
+Characters who are skilled in Logic might be riddle masters, expert programmers, military geniuses, uncanny sleuths, or ingenious trap smiths.
+The GM will call for a Logic roll when you attempt to decipher a mystery, predict an opponent's behavior, or devise a foolproof plan.

 #### Challenging Test of Logic (CR 15)

-Commander Zack's sky ship, The Danger,  is under attack by a half dozen enemy gliders.
-The gliders can turn on a dime and easily outmaneuver The Danger's powerful gatling guns at the bow.
+Commander Zack's sky ship, *The Danger*,  is under attack by a half dozen enemy gliders.
+The gliders can turn on a dime and easily outmaneuver the powerful gatling guns mounted at the bow the *Danger*.
 Zack takes a moment to analyze their attack formation and predict the gliders' most probable movements in hopes of catching as many of them as possible at the front of his ship during the next run.

 **Success with a twist:** Zack's experience pays off, and he is able to issue his crew commands to catch three of the gliders within range of the gatling guns.
 However, the turn leaves him in vulnerable position to the other three gliders, who receive advantage on their attacks this round.